-The most challenging aspect of the project is dealing with the highly variable ground conditions, which can result in settlement beneath the active tracks of the railyard.
-The team is controlling settlement by implementation of the slurry TBM system.
-Additionally, the team is working with the New York City Department of Transportation for traffic diversion plans and permits for working in the streets.
-Thus far there have been minimal impacts to the area.
+The most challenging aspect of the project was dealing with the highly variable ground conditions, which could have resulted in settlement beneath the active tracks of the rail yard.
+The team controlled settlement by using a slurry TBM system.